nes-open-db/nes-open-db/README.md

 ## How to use data provided by NES Open DB

-If you just want to download some ROMs for your own emulator, go head!
+If you just want to download some ROMs for your personal use, go head!
+Go browse the `roms\` directory and see what you can find.
 Grab what you want and start playing :)

 However, if you are planning to redistribute the ROMs or metadata in this database, please these things into account: